manuelesimi/DispatcherSuite/kafka-service/README.md

 * [Running with Docker](DOCKER.md)
 * [Interface](INTERFACE.md)
 * [Setting up an Apacke Kafka instance](APACHE_KAFKA.md)

-## Compile
-The project relies on Maven for dependency resolution and to build and package the application.

-To compile the source code, run:

-    mvn clean compile

-The following command creates a .WAR package in the target folder:

-    mvn clean package

-The web archive can be then deployed in any Java Servlet container (e.g. Apache Tomcat, Eclipse Jetty).

-## Execution from Sources
-To compile and run the webapp from the project (without packaging), run the following command:

-    mvn spring-boot:run

-## Docker Image
-To build the docker image, you first need to package the WAR package.
-Then, the image can be created by just running the following script:

-    ./buildDockerImage.sh

 ## Built With
 * [Spring Boot](https://spring.io/projects/spring-boot) - A framework that makes it easy to create stand-alone, production-grade Spring-based Applications